MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/overview-service-scenario.md

 ---
 # Address customer service scenarios on social media with Social Engagement

-Do you want to offer a fast and powerful support to your customers on social channels?
-This article suggests scenarios how you and your team can use [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] to address your customers' service requests on social media. [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] lets you keep track of requests, adds intelligence on top and allows you to answer them directly in [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] or link them to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] for further tracking.
+Do you want to offer fast, powerful support to your customers on social channels?
+This overview suggests ways you and your team can use [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] to address your customers' service requests on social media. [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] lets you keep track of requests and adds intelligence on top of this tracking.
+You can answer customers directly in [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] or link them to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] for further tracking.

 > [!VIDEO https://www.youtube.com/embed/GMzpeZdQDQY]

 ## Prerequisites

-- You (and any user you plan to work with) need to have a [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] license assigned.
+- You (and any user you plan to work with) have a [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] license assigned.

 - [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] is [set up](../social-engagement/administer-microsoft-social-engagement.md).